Plato-solutions/scandipwa-storybook/README.md

 Inside your `src/stories` directory create a file `<scandipwa_component>.stories.js`.
 Test your component by writting an apropriate story for it.
 From this point you're good to go.

-Forour previous example create a file named `RangeSelector.stories.js`.
+In the case of our previous example the file would be named `RangeSelector.stories.js`.

 Run `yarn storybook` or `npm run storybook` script to start your Storybook UI.